 Using classic theory of time-series decompositions \citep[][]{prado_thesis_1998}, a VAR$_m$($p$) process can be decomposed into $pm$ latent series.
 These series correspond to the $pm$ distinct eigenvalues of the companion matrix which arises from the representation of the model as a VAR$_{mp}$($1$) process.
 Suppose there are $c$ complex conjugate pairs of eigenvalues denoted $r_j e^{\pm i \omega_j}$, $j=1,\ldots,c$, and $pm - 2c$ real eigenvalues denoted $r_j$, $j=2c+1, \ldots, pm$ where $r_j > 0$ and $\omega_j \in [0, \pi)$.
 The latent decomposition of $\vec{y}_t = (y_{t1}, \ldots, y_{tm})^\T$ then takes the form

 where $z_{tij}$ and $x_{tij}$ are real-valued processes corresponding to the $j$th pair of complex eigenvalues and the $j$th real eigenvalue, respectively.
-The process $z_{tij}$ follows an ARMA(2,1) structure with AR coefficients $2 r_j \cos \omega_j$ and $-r_j^2$ and is therefore quasi-periodic with characteristic frequency $\omega_j$ and modulus $r_j$.
+The process $z_{tij}$ has similar behaviour to an AR(2) process with coefficients $2 r_j \cos \omega_j$ and $-r_j^2$ and is therefore quasi-periodic with characteristic frequency $\omega_j$ and modulus $r_j$.
 This holds for all dimensions $i=1,\ldots,m$, though the time-varying amplitude and phase are different for each $i$.
 Similarly, the process $x_{tij}$ follows an AR(1) structure with coefficient $r_j$ for all $i=1,\ldots,m$.
-Clearly the innovations that drive these latent ARMA(2,1) and AR(1) are correlated and arise from the error terms $\vec{\epsilon}_t$ in the original model.
+The innovations that drive the $z_{tij}$ and $x_{tij}$ processes are correlated and arise from the error terms $\vec{\epsilon}_t$ in the original model.

 The quasi-periodic series arising from the complex conjugate pairs of eigenvalues are of particular interest as they can capture the cyclical patterns that are key to understanding variation in brain activity.
 The pairs of complex eigenvalues, $r_j e^{\pm i \omega_j}$, $j=1,\ldots,c$, are not identifiable as the model remains unchanged under any permutation of their labelling.
 However, identification can be achieved by applying an ordering constraint, for example, based on the modulus or the argument.
 Imposing the constraint $\omega_1 < \omega_2 < \cdots < \omega_c$, the quasi-periodic series $z_{tij}$ are ordered by decreasing period $2 \pi / \omega_j$.